 Endometriosis does not necessarily cause infertility but there is an association with fertility problems, although the cause is not fully established.
 Even with severe endometriosis, natural conception is still possible.
-It is estimated that 60-70% of women with endometriosis can get pregnant spontaneously.
+It is estimated that 60-70% of women and those assigned female at birth with endometriosis can get pregnant spontaneously.

 Due to a lack of research, the links between fertility and endometriosis are not fully known.
 In some cases it may be because the disease distorts a woman’s reproductive organs.

-The main factor affecting fertility for any woman is her age.
-A woman is born with a lifetime supply of eggs that undergo maturation monthly once she has reached puberty.
+The main factor affecting fertility for anyone is their age.
+Women and those assigned female at birth are born with a lifetime supply of eggs that undergo maturation monthly once they have reached puberty.
 Fertility rapidly declines after the age of 38 both due to the rate at which the egg sacs disappear from the ovaries accelerating and due to increased rates for miscarriage and chromosomal abnormalities.